ToBeatELIT3/Durga/README.md

 - Refactor Fuction Calls to streamline the Control Flow

-- Create executable to put in /bin, that can call "cargo run etc etc" *for* us
+- Create executable to put in /bin, that can call "cargo run etc etc" *for* us (DONE)

-- Create executable to put in /bin, that can open the extensions file with vim
+- Create executable to put in /bin, that can open the extensions file with vim (DONE)